Hyperon polarization and its relation with directed flow in high-energy nuclear collisions: Model framework

 where

 with

 The five terms in Eq.~(\ref{eq:5S}) represent polarization induced by the thermal vorticity ($\mathcal{S}_{\textrm{thermal}}^{\mu}$), the shear tensor ($\mathcal{S}_{\textrm{shear}}^{\mu}$), the fluid acceleration minus temperature gradient ($\mathcal{S}_{\textrm{accT}}^{\mu}$), the gradient of chemical potential over temperature ($\mathcal{S}_{\textrm{chemical}}^{\mu}$), and the external electromagnetic field ($\mathcal{S}_{\textrm{EB}}^{\mu}$), respectively.
-Detailed expressions of these terms can be derived from the statistic model~\cite{Becattini:2021suc,Becattini:2021iol} and the Kubo formula~\cite{Liu:2020dxg,Liu:2021uhn,Fu:2021pok,Fu:2022myl}.
+Detailed expressions of these terms can be derived from the gradient expansion method at local equilibrium~\cite{Becattini:2019dxo,Becattini:2021suc,Becattini:2021iol} or the Kubo formula~\cite{Liu:2020dxg,Liu:2021uhn,Fu:2021pok,Fu:2022myl}.
 Here, $S^\mu_{\textrm{shear}}$ and $S^\mu_{\textrm{chemical}}$ are also named as the shear-induced polarization (SIP) and the baryonic spin Hall effect (SHE) in literature~\cite{Liu:2020dxg}.
-Since the electromagnetic field decays rapidly and its evolution profile has not been well constrained in heavy-ion collisions yet, we only take into account the first four terms but neglect the $\mathcal{S}_{\textrm{EB}}^{\mu}$ term in the current study~\cite{Wu:2022mkr,Jiang:2023fad,Yi:2021unq}.
+Since the electromagnetic field decays rapidly and its evolution profile has not been well constrained in heavy-ion collisions yet, we only take the first four terms but neglect $S^{\mu}_\mathrm{EB}$.

 The polarization vector of $\Lambda$ (or $\bar{\Lambda}$) in its rest frame can then be constructed as

 where

 with $s=1/2$ being the particle spin.
 After averaging over the transverse momentum, one obtains the local polarization as